M-Piper/CanFly---Copy/README.md

 Delete Logs: You can delete existing flight logs if needed.

 # API Documentation
 This project's backend utilizes a C# middleware, which interacts with a database using Swagger for API calls.
-The API endpoints are documented using Swagger, providing a comprehensive guide on how to interact with the backend services.
+The API endpoints are documented using Swagger.